braze-inc/braze-docs/_docs/_api/endpoints/messaging/schedule_messages/get_messages_scheduled.md

 /messages/scheduled_broadcasts
 {% endapimethod %}

-You can view a JSON list of upcoming and scheduled Campaigns and Canvases using the following information and parameters.
-The endpoint will return information about scheduled Campaigns and entry Canvases between now and the designated `end_time` specified in the request.
+You can view a JSON list of upcoming and scheduled campaigns and Canvases using the following information and parameters.
+The endpoint will return information about scheduled campaigns and entry Canvases between now and the designated `end_time` specified in the request.
 Daily, recurring messages will only appear once with their next occurrence.
-Results returned in this endpoint are only for Campaigns and Canvases created and scheduled in Braze.
+Results returned in this endpoint are only for campaigns and Canvases created and scheduled in Braze.

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#6f623cc3-383b-4bf7-b14d-7c56fc5562f5 {% endapiref %}